 If your school is a private high school in WA State, then your student can enroll in Red Comet courses and may qualify for tuition-free courses.

-The student/parent or your school will have to pay for the course.
+Otherwise, the student/parent or your school/district will have to pay for the course.

 Red Comet offers core, AP (Advanced Placement) and elective courses.
 For a full listing, please see our online Course Catalog.